Mandeep75/NameSorter/README.md

 # NameSorter
 Assessment task
 The solution is a .Net Core Console 3 tier app along with Unit Tests.
 Solution  demonstrates:
+Kindly set nameSorter.csproj under APP folder in solution as the startup project.

+The sorted names output file will be ceated under  App/Output and any Logs under App/Logs

 <h3>Solution Adheres to SOLID principles. .</h3>
 Single Responibility: e.g Mapper class is only concerned with mapping between string and name dto and vive versa, Liskov substitution- BusinessServices are dependent only on the Repository interface, which can easily by substituted by by a databasae reader instaed of a file reader  presently..